jiakanglee/Codes-written-when-in-LZU/Mathematical modelling-1/Readme.md

 Hi!
-This was a university level mathematicla modelling test regarding covid19's containment and prediction, and we have used time series means to address this problem
+These were codes for mathematicla modelling tests that I've written.